DamnWidget/anaconda_php/README.md

 ## Installation

-If [Anaconda](https://github.com/DamnWidget/anaconda) is not already installed you should install it using the `Palette Control`, if it is already installed, just skip to the next section
+If [Anaconda](https://github.com/DamnWidget/anaconda) is not already installed you should install it using the `Command Palette`, if it is already installed, just skip to the next section

 ### Install Anaconda plugin